fongandrew/hydeout/tools.md

 - [Schmutzi](https://github.com/grenaud/schmutzi) performs mitochondrial consensus calling and estimates mitochondrial contamination for ancient DNA
 - [SourceTracker2](https://github.com/biota/sourcetracker2) estimates source contributions to a metagenomic sample and can be used to identify environmental contaminants in mixed microbial communities, such as dental calculus and paleofeces
 - [SourcePredict](https://github.com/maxibor/sourcepredict) classifies and predicts the origin of metagenomic samples given a reference dataset of known origins using machine learning classification on dimensionally reduced datasets
-- [Decontam](https://benjjneb.github.io/decontam/vignettes/decontam_intro.html) identifes contaminant sequences in a sample based on sequences identified in blansk and controls
+- [Decontam](https://benjjneb.github.io/decontam/vignettes/decontam_intro.html) identifes contaminant sequences in a sample based on sequences identified in blanks and controls
-- [AuthentiCT](https://github.com/StephanePeyregne/AuthentiCT) Provides an estimate of proportion of present-day DNA contamination in ancient DNA datasets using deamination patterns (https://genomebiology.biomedcentral.com/articles/10.1186/s13059-020-02123-y).
+- [AuthentiCT](https://github.com/StephanePeyregne/AuthentiCT) Provides an estimate of proportion of present-day DNA contamination in ancient DNA datasets using deamination patterns.
 -[KIN](https://github.com/DivyaratanPopli/Kinship_Inference): Estimates genetic relatedness from ancient DNA data along with locations of IBD sharing and long runs of homozygosity

 **Ancestry and admixture**